Got it and don't need it? Flog it! Yet to really get the eBay cash rolling in, you need to know the etiquette and shortcuts.

 If you want to smarten your photos, top-end graphics software can easily cost £1,000s.
 But blockbuster free photo editing programs, such as Gimp, are available.

 In fact, whether it’s antivirus or office suites, firewalls or spreadsheets - professional-quality programs are downloadable from the web for FREE.
 See a full guide to Free Office Software.
+However be careful not to mask any flaws and scratches.

 ebay tax warning